Los Angeles Federal Mail Fraud Attorney

 Why Should I Hire A Criminal Lawyer After A Mail Fraud Arrest?

 California doesn’t have a law that makes it a crime to use the mail to defraud another person.
 The federal government does, though, and a conviction carries incredibly harsh penalties – including decades in prison.
-When facing federal crimes, you should seek the representation of a lawyer with a successful track record handling cases of similar magnitude.
+When facing federal crimes, you should seek the representation of a criminal lawyer with a successful track record handling cases of similar magnitude.

 Ambrosio E. Rodriguez was a prosecutor for 13 years.
 During his time as a D.A., he handled some of the toughest cases in the country– including those involving the Death Penalty.
 He uses his experience to the benefit of every one of his clients.
 When you’re up against any kind of federal charge, you need to make sure you hire an attorney who can handle your case.
 Call The Rodriguez Law Group to schedule a time to discuss your case with an experienced attorney.